 They also carry out ceremonial duties, e.g. at degree ceremonies.
 The Assessor is the third senior officer, responsible particularly for student welfare and finance.
+Further information can be found online.

-The University Students' Handbook (previously known as the Proctors' and Assessor's Memorandum) is the document relating to the rules and the statutes of the University which you are expected to follow.
+The University Students' Handbook is the document relating to the rules and the statutes of the University which you are expected to follow.
 This can be found at: